 - Meet with a Career Connections staff member for a resume review (in-person, virtual, phone, e-mail)

-- Use a business letter format.
+- Always use a standard business letter format.

 To create a draft cover letter: